Rounding it up

 One of the easiest ways to budget as a couple is having a joint chequing account that serves as a common budget account.

 KOHO, for example, has a free joint account which you can run your joint expenses through.
-You can use it to buy dinner, pay bills, send-eTransfers and even get part of your paycheque direct deposited into.
+Use our prepaid visa joint account to buy dinner, pay bills, send-eTransfers and even get part of your paycheque direct deposited into.
 Not that we’re biased, but it works perfectly for managing a joint budget as a couple.

 Add a column to your spreadsheet with each of your names and assign a portion of each expense to each partner.
 Create a grand total at the end.
 This will tell you how much each person should be contributing into the joint account each month.
 If there are expenses you don’t want to run through a joint account, make sure you take those expenses out so you come to a division you each think is fair.